kumahq/kuma-gui/packages/x/README.md

 - `XTeleportTemplate`/`XTeleportSlot`: Use these for rendering things in a different place to where you are writing it.
 They wrap Vue's `Teleport`.
 - `XTabs`: Basic tab navigation.
 They wrap `KTabs`.
+- `XCard`/`XTimespan`: Use these for detail view "About" sections.
+Place `XTimespan` inside `XCard` to show created/modified timestamps.
 - ...